codepath/android_guides/Android-Directory-Structure.md

 * `gen` - Generated Java code files, this library is for Android internal use only.
 * `assets` - Uncompiled source files associated with your project; Rarely used.
 * `bin` - Resulting application package files associated with your project once it’s been built.
-* `libs` - Before the introduction of [[Gradle dependency management|Getting-Started-with-Gradle]], this directory was used for any secondary libraries (jars) you might want to link to your app.
+* `libs` - Before the introduction of [[Gradle build system|Getting-Started-with-Gradle]], this directory was used for any secondary libraries (jars) you might want to link to your app.

 ## References